erniebrodeur/bini/README.md

 # Bini

-A gem to help me rapidly build/deploy a cli.
+A toolbox to help me rapidly build/deploy a cli.
+Filled with assumptions about how I think a CLI should behave.

 #### Build Status
 <table border="0">